hans/lwt/README.md

 # Learning with Texts

-> [Learning with Texts](http://lwt.sf.net) (LWT) is a tool for Language Learning.
+> [Learning with Texts](https://sourceforge.net/projects/learning-with-texts) (LWT) is a tool for Language Learning.

-This is @PirtleShell's fork of [@andreask7's fork](https://github.com/andreask7/lwt).
+This is @chaosarium's fork of [@PirtleShell's fork](https://github.com/pirtleshell/lwt) of [@andreask7's fork](https://github.com/andreask7/lwt).
 Its altered database structure makes it quicker, and it has many features not found in the original.
 It also looks more likely to develop communally, whereas the original is fairly stagnant and not open for contributions.

+If the reading page displays a database error, try downgrading to PHP version 5.4.45.

+[@gustavklopp's LingL](https://github.com/gustavklopp/LingL) is a wonderful alternative written in python.

 **THIS IS A THIRD PARTY VERSION**
 IT DIFFERS IN MANY RESPECTS FROM THE OFFICIAL LWT-VERSION